Opportunities and Benefits of CETA for Canada’s Pharmaceutical Exporters

 |Top 5 suppliers of pharmaceutical products to the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian exporters of pharmaceutical products will enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.
+Under CETA, Canadian exporters of pharmaceutical products can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 Non-CETA related factors to keep in mind when exporting pharmaceutical products to the EU